 Are you looking to sport a Michael Jordan shine?
 If so, then a jojoba oil cream is the perfect way to go.
 There are also specific products for a shiny bald look, including jojoba oil lotion and HeadBlade HeadLube Glossy (great product).
-Beard oil or baby oil can also smooth and shine your scalp.
+Baby oil can also smooth and shine your scalp.

 Don’t like a shiny head?
 No problem!
-If you want a matte look, then an aftershave balm like HeadBlade Lube (Matte) is best post-shave.
-However, an oil-free moisturizer or Reducer is the best way to avoid shine and moisturize your scalp.
+If you want a matte look, then an aftershave balm like HeadBlade Lube (Matte) is the best post-shave.
+However, an oil-free moisturizer or reducer is the best way to avoid shine and moisturize your scalp.

 HeadBlade HeadLube (Matte) also makes an SPF 50 version of their Hydrating Moisturizing Lotion.

 Waxing can help produce shiny and polished head, but it can also remove all the pesky hairs on your head for the ultimate in smoothness.
 So, try head waxing for the ultimate bald head.